Provides a light shine without being greasy in a beeswax, coconut, and grape-seed oil formula. Firm but moisturizing. Targets flakiness and dry skin.

 Non-greasy formula provides good shine.
 Minimal amount of product required.
 Proprietary blend of numerous natural oils and butters.
 Attractive, masculine packaging.
 Citrus and rosemary fragrance is not overwhelming.

 Fragrance often compared to Vick's Vapor Rub or bug repellent.
-Hold does not last all day, develops waxy texture.
+Hold does not last all day; develops a waxy texture.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.